Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * If a stack was started with a 5 (or a START + 4), then it must be completed in reverse.
 * A clue token is given when a stack is completed, regardless of whether it is a normal stack or a reversed stack.

+### Duck

+* This variant was invented by Jack Gurev's group.
+* When players give a clue, they point at the cards clued, but say "quack" instead of a color or number.

 ### African American

 * This is a mix of several variants.
 The suits are as follows: